OpenCyphal-Garage/libcyphal/docs/design/readme.md

 0x55c1ae4cd017  <- void
 ```

-Hence, one recognized limitation of this design is that the library *may* require RTTI support if it is to be used across dynamically-linked shared objects.
+Hence, one recognized limitation of this design is that the library *may* require RTTI support if it is to be used across dynamically linked shared objects.
 In that case, `getTypeID` becomes a trivial wrapper over `typeid`:

 ```c++
 #if defined(LIBCYPHAL_USE_RTTI) && LIBCYPHAL_USE_RTTI